Interesting Stories of Bargaining in Asia

 Most of you have your own stories of bargaining in Asia.
-I bet you, your experiences range from outrageously funny to totally humiliating.
-I would love to hear those stories.
+I bet you your experiences range from outrageously funny to humiliating.
+Whatever it is, I would love to hear those stories.

 Bargaining in Karachi

-My husband puffed up to his full stature and with a stern eye and a voice of utmost authority instructed the lad that he would buy one shirt but would only pay 70 rupees thus demonstrating his mastery of t-shirt prices in the market that day.
+My husband puffed up to his full stature, and with a stern eye and a voice of utmost authority, he instructed the lad that he would buy one shirt but would only pay 70 rupees, thus demonstrating his mastery of t-shirt prices on the market that day.

-Bargaining for Pashmina Scarves
+Bargaining for Pashmina Scarves in Nepal

-In yet another store, quite probably in Nepal we had spread out a range of Pashmina scarves.
-Each of us has our own stash of favourites.
-Simultaneously, we each declared our opening price in the negotiation and there was a chasm between the two declarations.
+In yet another store, quite probably in Nepal, we had spread out a range of Pashmina scarves.
+Each of us has our stash of favorites.
+Simultaneously, we each declared our opening price in the negotiation, and there was a chasm between the two declarations.

 Seller Refused to Bargain